HephaestusProject/KominGPT/README.md

 ## Abstract

-This is Korean min GPT and here's original GPT's abstract below.
+This is Korean min GPT(Komin GPT) and here's original GPT's abstract below.

 Natural language understanding comprises a wide range of diverse tasks such as textual entailment, question answering, semantic similarity assessment, and